natcap/natural-capital-footprint-impact/README.md

 Table 3.
 Table defining the ecosystem service layers that will be used by the script.

-You may modify or replace this table if you wish to use different ecosystem service data.
+You may modify or replace this table if you wish to use different ecosystem service data, but it must be in CSV format.

 ## Installation